-Before moving on, define what being frugal means to you, and keep that in the forefront of your mind as you read through the rest of this post.
+Before moving on, define what being frugal means to you.
+Keep that in the forefront of your mind as you read through the rest of this post.

 This seems obvious, right?
 Then why aren’t we all retired yet?

 It’s the same reason as I discussed above with David Bach’s book.
-This advice is common, and it’s everywhere, yet we aren’t taking it!
+This advice is standard, and it’s everywhere, yet we aren’t taking it.

-There’s something in the human brain that helps us prove why we do certain things.
-Let’s look at a quick example.
+So there’s something in the human brain that helps us explain why we do certain things.
+Let’s see how this looks in real life.

-Okay, so $600 alone won’t help you retire early, but the point I’m making is that making small changes NOW will lead to bigger changes later.
-Again, advice that’s been given a million times by tons of “financial experts,” yet the median retirement savings for people under 35 is less than $12,000.
+Okay, so $1,204 alone won’t help you retire early.
+But the point I’m making is that making small changes NOW will lead to bigger changes later.
+Again, this is advice that’s been given a million times by tons of “financial experts.”
+Yet the median retirement savings of families between 32 and 37 is a measly $480.
+That’s disturbing.

 It was in an introduction to finance course with a guy named Mario.
-I distinctly remember memorizing the definition for my test but not grasping the concept of what it meant – big mistake.
+I remember memorizing the definition for my test but not grasping the concept of what it meant.
+Big mistake.

-Understanding the time value of money is the most important foundation steps to becoming rich.
+Understanding the time value of money is one of the most critical steps to becoming rich.

-Now let’ get crazy… What if they instead cut out the $100 on eating out each month and invested all of that?
-Let’s look.
+Now let’ get crazy.
+What if instead you cut the entire $250 on eating out each month and invested it all.
+Let’s look:

-Over $100,000 after 30 years just making this small adjustment.
-Wow.
-Think about what would happen if you started injecting more frugal behaviors to this concept?
-Let’s make up some other prudent changes, just for shits and giggles:
+What would happen if you started injecting more frugal behaviors to this concept?
+Let’s make up some other prudent changes, for shits and giggles: